These States’ Anti-DEI Legislation May Impact Higher Education

 • Nearly half of the states in the U.S. have either proposed anti-DEI bills or could be in the process of drafting them.

 There are currently more than 30 bills across the country targeting DEI funding, practices, and promotion at schools.
-As of April 24, nine have been signed into law by a governor: two in Florida, one in each of the Dakotas, one in Tennessee, one in Texas, one in Utah, one in Alabama, and most recently one in Idaho.
-Only a few other bills have reached the final stages of approval, including one in Kansas that was allowed to become law without the governor's signature.
+As of May 2024, 10 bills have been signed into law by a governor: two in Florida, one in each of the Dakotas, one in Tennessee, one in Texas, one in Utah, one in Alabama, one in Idaho, and one in Iowa, which experts say is now the most extreme law in the country restricting DEI on college campuses.
+Only a few other bills have reached the final stages of approval, including one in Kansas that was allowed to become law without the governor’s signature.
 The majority of bills are still moving through their state legislatures.

 Here is a full list of states where DEI bills have been introduced, approved, signed into law, or failed to be adopted.